petsc/petsc/doc/faq/index.rst

    This option has been removed in petsc v3.5

-How Do I Determine What Update To PETSc Broke My Code?
+How do I determine what update to PETSc broke my code?
 ------------------------------------------------------

 If at some point (in PETSc code history) you had a working code - but the latest PETSc